 Passing on Put & Call Options – The new risks that Vendors need to be aware of

-A recent decision in the New South Wales Supreme Court has led to an interpretation of the meaning of “option to purchase” within the context of the Conveyancing Act (Act).
+A recent decision in the New South Wales Supreme Court has led to an interpretation of the meaning of “option to purchase” within the context of Conveyancing Act (Act).
 The findings of the court in this matter are expected to have a significant impact on a grantee/vendor’s rights of recovery in the event that a contract relating to residential property and resulting from the exercise of a put option is rescinded.

 What is a Put and Call Option?